alexilyenko/alexilyenko.github.io/_posts/2017-09-05-uiautomator-page-object.markdown

     overlay_image: /assets/images/uiautomator_page_object.jpg
     overlay_filter: 0.25
 date: 2017-09-06
+toc: true
+toc_label: "Page Object for UiAutomator tests"
 tags:
   - android
 ---
-{% include toc title="Page Object for UiAutomator tests" icon="file-text" %}
 Software patterns are like programming languages - you can not know them all.
 Well, yes, you could've read the Gang of Four's book and learn most of them by examples given there.
 But Software Development is still a young industry, which has grown rapidly over the last decades allowing its subdivisions to create their own patterns and best practices.
 Test Development has got its own ones too, and **Page Object** is one of them.

 The code examples in the post are written in Kotlin, but, of course, the concept applies to any programming language.
 All sources can be found in [GiHub repository](https://github.com/alexilyenko/SimpleAndroidCalculator), which contains Android Calculator App and functional tests for it.